bw-math/bw-math/source/assignments/classwork/statistics/02_GRAPHICAL_REPRESENTATIONS.rst

 12. **2016, Free Response, #2**

-Product advertisers studied the effects of television ads on children’s choices for two new snacks.
+Product advertisers studied the effects of television ads on children's choices for two new snacks.
 The advertisers used two 30-second television ads in an experiment.
 One ad was for a new sugary snack called Choco-Zuties, and the other ad was for a new healthy snack called Apple-Zuties.

 For the experiment, 75 children were randomly assigned to one of three groups, A, B, or C. Each child individually watched a 30-minute television program that was interrupted for 5 minutes of advertising.
 The advertising was the same for each group with the following exceptions.